University Hospital Saarland Homburg

-Hemophilia is a disease that develops due to a congenital deficiency of coagulation factors VIII (hemophilia A) or IX (hemophilia B).
-This phenomenon is due to the anomaly of the X chromosome.
+Hemophilia is a disease that occurs due to a congenital deficiency of coagulation factors VIII (hemophilia A) or IX (hemophilia B).
+This phenomenon is caused by an X chromosome anomaly.
+The frequency and severity of the bleeding that develops due to hemophilia determine the degree of coagulation factor deficiency.
 As a rule, the disease affects only boys and men.
-At the moment, hemophilia remains an incurable pathology, but the center offers a variety of modern treatments that can significantly improve patients’ health and their quality of life.
+At the moment, hemophilia still remains an incurable pathology, but the center offers modern treatment methods that can significantly improve the health of patients and their quality of life.

-- 1989 - 1990 Intern, Children's Hospital in Mönchberg, Würzburg.
+- 1989 - 1990 Intern, Children's Hospital in Moenchberg, Wuerzburg.

-- 1990 - 1991 Assistant Physician, BRK Blood Transfusion Unit, Würzburg.
+- 1990 - 1991 Assistant Physician, BRK Blood Transfusion Unit, Wuerzburg.

 - 1991 - 1992 Research Associate, Department of Blood Transfusion and Blood Coagulation Physiology, Clinic at the Philipps University of Marburg.

-- 1993 - 1994 Assistant Physician, BRK Blood Transfusion Unit, Baden-Württemberg, Mannheim.
+- 1993 - 1994 Assistant Physician, BRK Blood Transfusion Unit, Baden-Wuerttemberg, Mannheim.

 University Hospital Saarland Homburg: